Yuki Ishikawa and Ran Takahashi’s Rising Popularity Highlight Financial Issues for Japan Volleyball Association | FRIDAY DIGITAL

 • Share on LINE

-Ishikawa (right) and Takahashi (left) smile during a match against the Italian national team.
-The trouble is that it is not easy to form this national team.
+During the Italy representative match, Yuki Ishikawa (right) and Ran Takahashi (left) show their smiles.
+The trouble is that it’s not easy to form this representative team.

-Although the Japanese men’s volleyball team did not win a medal at the Paris Olympics, they were by far the most popular team during the Games.
-Tickets for the men’s volleyball preliminary round were sold out before the opening of the games.
-Despite the fact that the Olympics were held overseas, the entire venue was filled with cheers for Japan during the men’s match against Japan.
-There was a sense of anticipation for the gold medal, as Japan defeated the powerful Brazilian team for the first time in 30 years in the Nations League (June ’23, France round).
+Although they didn’t win a medal at the Paris Olympics, the popularity of the Japanese men’s volleyball team was outstanding during the tournament.
+Tickets for the men’s volleyball preliminary rounds were sold out before the opening.
+Despite the Olympics being held overseas, the venue was buzzing with cheers for Japan during the Japanese men’s matches.
+At the Nations League (June 2023, France round), they defeated the strong Brazilian team for the first time in 30 years, raising expectations for a gold medal.

-JVA President Shunichi Kawai, 61, who took office in 2010 and is now in his second term, has embarked on reforms to enhance the brand value of Japan’s national team athletes, such as switching from economy to business class on flights taken by the national team during tours of Europe and South America.
-However, in April of this year, he made the following statement about the JVA’s financial situation.
-A reporter for an evening newspaper revealed, “Chairman Kawai said.
+Shunichi Kawai (61), who was appointed JVA president in 2022 and is now in his second term, initiated reforms to enhance the brand value of Japanese national players.
+These included upgrading flight seats from economy to business class for European and South American tours.
+However, in April this year, Kawai made comments regarding the JVA’s financial situation.
+According to the evening newspaper reporter:

-Chairman Kawai said, “To put it bluntly, we are in the red.
-I didn’t think it would cost this much.
-The JVA’s financial report for FY 2011 shows that ordinary income was about 3.5 billion yen, and ordinary expenses were about 300 million yen higher.
-So, JVA is currently receiving sponsorship support of about 1.146 billion yen from 27 companies and hopes to increase this to at least 1.5 billion yen from 32 companies over the next four years leading up to the L.A.
-Olympics.
-It seems that they were hoping that winning a medal at the Paris Olympics would make it less of a pipe dream.
+“President Kawai said, ‘Frankly speaking, we are in the red.
+I didn’t expect it to cost this much.’
+Looking at JVA’s financial report for the fiscal year 2023, the operating revenue is about 3.5 billion yen, while operating expenses exceed it by about 300 million yen.
+Currently, the JVA receives approximately 1.146 billion yen in sponsorship support from 27 companies and aims to increase this to at least 32 companies and 1.5 billion yen over the next four years leading up to the Los Angeles Olympics.
+It seems they hoped that winning a medal at the Paris Olympics would make this dream a reality.”

-During the Paris Olympics, the chairman himself actively appeared on TV as part of his “sales activities,” but his pre-Olympics “vision” ended up as a pipe dream when he failed to win medals in both the men’s and women’s competitions.
+During the Paris Olympics, the president himself actively appeared on TV as part of a sales activity, but the pre-tournament plans ended up as mere dreams because neither the men’s nor women’s teams won medals.

-Sarina Koga, captain of the Japanese women’s volleyball team at the Paris Olympics, held a retirement press conference at a hotel in Tokyo on March 16, and her husband Nishida made a surprise appearance.
+On the 16th, Sarina Koga, who served as the captain of the Japanese women’s volleyball team at the Paris Olympics, held a retirement press conference at a hotel in Tokyo, where her husband Nishida made a surprise appearance.

-Let’s compare this with soccer, which competed in the Paris Olympics.
-When a Japanese national soccer match is held in Japan, the Japan Football Association (JFA) receives at least 300 million yen per match from (1) admission fees and (2) revenues from TV broadcasting and distribution rights alone.
-In addition, the JFA renews its sponsorship contracts for each of the two World Cup tournaments.
-The JFA renewed its sponsorship contract for each of the two World Cup tournaments, and the scale of the contract, which was renewed this past March, shows just how small the JVA is.
+Let’s compare this with soccer at the Paris Olympics.
+When hosting a Japan national football match domestically, the revenue system is structured so that the Japan Football Association (JFA) receives at least 300 million yen per match from entry fees and TV broadcast and streaming rights.
+Additionally, regarding financial status, the JFA updates sponsorship contracts every two World Cups.
+Knowing the scale of the most recent update in March reveals how small the JVA’s scale is.

-Kawai is well aware of the situation in the soccer world and is considering a number of measures, such as asking if the national volleyball team could play a paid match, but so far nothing concrete has been put into practice.
+“President Kawai is well aware of the situation in the soccer world and has been considering many measures, such as whether a paid Red-White match for volleyball representatives could be organized, but so far, nothing concrete has materialized.”

-The key to success, then, will be how to boost the domestic league, which will start in October with 10 men’s teams and 14 women’s teams.
-Masaaki Okawa, 66, who has been involved in the management of the league since 2010 and has served as managing director of the J-League soccer team and chairman of the B-League basketball team, will assume the role of chairman.
-He was the “right-hand man” of Saburo Kawabuchi (87), who reformed the Japanese soccer and basketball worlds.
+Thus, the key is how to energize the domestic league.
+The SV League, which starts in October, will begin with 10 men’s and 14 women’s teams.
+The chairman responsible for running the league will be Masaaki Okawa (66), who has been involved in league operations since 2022 and has served as an executive director of the J-League and chairman of the B-League.
+He was also the “right-hand man” of Saburo Kawabuchi (87), who reformed Japan’s soccer and basketball leagues.
+A JVA official explains:

-In terms of J1 soccer, the average annual revenue of J1 clubs in 2011 was 5.399 billion yen, and the SV League’s first goal is to reach about the same size as J3 clubs (655 million yen average annual revenue).
+In J1 soccer, the average annual revenue for clubs in 2023 was 5.399 billion yen.
+The SV League’s initial goal is to reach a scale similar to that of J3, which has an average annual revenue of 655 million yen.

 • PHOTO JMPA (1st photo) Kyodo News (2nd photo)